peter-426/presynaptic-NMDA-receptors/results/README.md

 Facilitation is nonexistent at 1 Hz, strong at 5 Hz, and weak at 20 Hz.
 Conditions: Black=control, Gray=NMDA receptors blocked.

-Simulation results when preNMDARs were closer than VGCCs to the docked vesicle.

 Conditions: Blue=control, Red=NMDA receptors blocked.